What Is a Guide Dog Training

 READ

-How to Train Small Dog to Point
+How to Train Your Dog to Get the Mail

 The process begins with the careful selection of suitable breeds for guide dog training.
 Typically, breeds such as Labrador Retrievers, Golden Retrievers, and German Shepherds are chosen for their intelligence, obedience, and adaptability.
 These qualities are essential for a successful guide dog that can assist individuals with visual impairments effectively.